Bylaws of McHenry County Food Cooperative,

 6.5 Waiver of notice.
 Notice of any meeting of the Board of Directors may be waived either before, at, or after the meeting, in writing signed by each Director.
 A Director, by attending any meeting of the Board of Directors, shall be deemed to have waived notice of such meeting, except when a Director attends the meeting solely for the purpose of objecting to the transaction of business because the meeting was not lawfully convened.

 6.6 Quorum.
-The presence in person of a majority of Directors shall constitute a quorum for the transaction of business at any meeting of the Board.
+The presence in person of a majority of Directors then in office shall constitute a quorum for the transaction of business at any meeting of the Board.

 6.8 Action Without a Meeting.
 Any action required or permitted to be taken at a meeting of the Board of Directors may be taken without a meeting only if a written consent to the action is signed by all of the Directors and filed with the minutes of meetings.
 The written action is effective when signed by all of the Directors, unless a different effective time is provided in the written action.